How Tourists Can Survive Their First Pachinko Game in Japan

 2-2.
 How Much Money Do You Actually Need?

-“You can enjoy pachinko for as little as 1,000 yen!”
+“You can enjoy pachinko for just 1,000 yen.”

 2-3.
 If I Return My Balls, Do I Get My Money Back?